sergiky/HackNotes/OWASP TOP 10 and web vulnerabilities/WebDAV/WebDAV.md

 cadaver http://127.0.0.1
 ````

-This request you the user and password and is like an ftp interactive session
+This request you the user and password and is like an **ftp interactive session**

+You can upload files and will be interpreted (you can upload a reverse shell)

+> localhost/pwned/cmd.php

+or

+> localhost/cmd.php

 ----
 # Labs